 - For your convenience we have a drug disposal bin located in the main lobby of the Kent Hospital. - For instructions on how to properly dispose of unused medications, check with your local waste collection service.
-You can also review the following U.S. Food and Drug Administration (FDA) websites for additional information:
+You can also check the following websites for additional information: